-3.1.6.4.
-EXHIBITOR ACTIVITIES
+3.1.7.1.
+Exhibitor Activities

 AAFS policy prohibits exhibitors from scheduling activities that conflict with the AAFS program schedule.
-All activities are restricted to the headquarter property or properties assigned at the discretion of AAFS, unless otherwise approved in writing by AAFS staff.
-Properties selected will be conveniently located near the headquarter property where the AAFS Annual Scientific Conference will be held.
+All activities are restricted to the headquarter property or properties assigned at the discretion of AAFS.
+Properties selected will be conveniently located near the headquarter property where the AAFS Annual Scientific Meeting will be held.